 What is “Boroughs of the Dead?”

 Boroughs of the Dead is a unique walking tour company devoted to the city’s dark secrets, hidden histories, ghost stories, and forgotten tales.
-All of our tours are led by working writers of horror and speculative fiction, who are devoted to the craft of macabre storytelling and historical accuracy in equal measure.
+Our expert guides are devoted to the craft of macabre storytelling and historical accuracy in equal measure.
 As for the name, it comes from the nickname for the borough of Queens (because it has so many cemeteries).
 But one can look at the entire city as a place where the dead outnumber the living, where uncanny tales cannot be explained, and where things go bump all night long… these are the Boroughs of the Dead…

 Founder and owner Andrea Janes is the author of BOROUGHS OF THE DEAD: New York City Ghost Stories, the book that inspired this company.
 The book is a work of fiction, but in the course of her research, she discovered the city was a wealth of ghostly, gory stories, and decided she wanted to share them with the world.
 Andrea is also the author of the YA novel GLAMOUR, and several short horror stories.